vijayraavi/LearnAI-Bootcamp/lab02.2-building_bots/0_README.md

 Security and resources management are done from a .bot file (SDK V4.3); later SDK versions will want to use appsettings.json or .env file.

 **You are invited to add these updates to the repo, including new cognitive services integrations like Q&A Maker.
-Pull Requests will be evaluated monthly and attributed appropriately to the author.**
+Pull Requests are reviewed monthly and credit appropriately attributed.**

 ## Objectives